Wa'lī of Bangsamoro

 The wa'lī of Bangsamoro or the Agong Al-Wa'lī is the ceremonial head of the Bangsamoro Autonomous Region in Muslim Mindanao, an autonomous region within the Philippines.

 The first wa'lī, Khalipha Nando, was appointed by the interim Bangsamoro Parliament on March 29, 2019, during its inaugural session.
-Muslim Guiamaden is the incumbent wa'lī since May 13, 2024.
+Muslim Guiamaden has been the incumbent wa'lī since May 13, 2024.

 Background

 Function

 The Wa'lī is an elective position within the government of the Bangsamoro Autonomous Region and is considered the ceremonial head of the region.
 The holder of the position has the legal right to perform the following ceremonial functions: Moral guardianship of the region; preside over the opening of the Bangsamoro Parliament; administer oaths of office; dissolve Parliament on advice of the Chief Minister; call for the election of a new Parliament, and attend various public ceremonies.

 The tenure of the Wa'lī is six years, except the first holder of the position which was appointed by the interim Bangsamoro Parliament, headed by the Bangsamoro Transition Authority which would hold office for only three years.